ifm/ifm3d/README.md

 ```
 curl -sSL 'http://keyserver.ubuntu.com/pks/lookup?op=get&search=0x8AB59D3A2BD7B692' | sudo apt-key add -
 ```
-In case of any name resolution issues, 																																					it is worth to check the environment variable ```$https_proxy``` for proper proxy configuration.
+:exclamation: In case of any name resolution issues, it is worth to check the environment variable ```$https_proxy``` for proper proxy configuration.

 Install the software: